koka-lang/koka/doc/spec/tour.kk.md

 The `with` statement is especially useful in combination with effect handlers.
-An effect describes an abstract set of operations whose concrete implementation can be supplied by a handler.
+An effect describes an abstract set of operations whose concrete implementation can be dynamically bound by a handler.
 Here is an example of an effect handler for emitting messages:
 ```
-// Emitting messages; how to emit is TBD.
-Just one abstract operation: emit.
+// declare an abstract operation: emit, how it emits is defined dynamically by a handler.
 effect fun emit(msg : string) : ()

-// Emits a standard greeting.
+// emit a standard greeting.
-fun hello()
+fun hello() : emit ()
   emit("hello world!")

-// Emits a standard greeting to the console.
+// emit a standard greeting to the console.
-pub fun hello-console1()
+pub fun hello-console1() : console ()
   with handler
     fun emit(msg) println(msg)
   hello()